echoprotocol/echowiki/technologies/echo-powr/README.md

 Also we have constant (named `ECHO_REVERSIBLE_BLOCKS_COUNT`) that controls amount of reversible blocks and equals 15.
 So if you block have number `n`, it will be irreversible after `n + 15` blocks.

+> `Irreversible` means that this block cannot be canceled as a result of a fork.